 The thought of filing a lawsuit against a large medical company — not to mention other parties involved, like hospitals and testing labs — can be overwhelming, especially if you’re still recovering from injuries related to a defective medical device.

-Do you need legal assistance after a medical device–related injury?
+Do you need legal assistance after a medical device-related injury?
 Are you in the Des Moines area?
 Schedule your free consultation with Galligan Law today, a law firm specializing in personal injury cases.